-Name: (Mr., Mrs., Miss, Ms.) Last Name First Name MI Buff ID Number: DOB: Address: Street / Apartment No. City State Zip Email Address West Texas A&M University classification SLPA License (if any) As a provider of Communication to ensure its students demonstrate Code of Ethics, federal law, and sadjudication, may result in a stude Disorders Program and/or a clinic Disorders Program applicant or eafter enrollment in the Communication the student should inform the We the date and nature of the incident e adherence to the Arstate law.
-A crimina ent being dismissed cal practicum.
-West nrolled student fully cation Program a student Texas A&M University of the Arstate merican Speech-Language H l history report showing a co from the West Texas A&M U Texas A&M University requ disclose any conviction, and dent is convicted and/or subj earing Association (ASHA) nviction, and/or deferred University Communication lests a Communication for deferred adjudication.
-If ect to deferred adjudication, The facility with whom the studer University Communication Disordisclosed to West Texas A&M University, West Texas A&M University rders Program to sup niversity to obtain a to supply the facility resity requires a signal niversity.
-A student a clinical practicum ply the facility with any inforceriminal history background with such report.
-To provided consent from the student to student to consent from the student fr rmation the student has history report on a student le such information to a o release any information nt to such a release may result Pursuant to the ASHA Code of Eto the Texas Board of Speech Lar indicative of, or engaged in behave person to risk of harm, b) engagind) showing impairment or likely in nguage Pathology an vior indicative of the ng in unprofessional d Audiology if the student di student clinician: a) unnece conduct, c) failing to adequa sscloses information ssarily exposing a patient or tely care for a patient and/or By signing below, student agrees he/she has read and understands the above discle osures.
+Name: (Mr., Mrs., Miss, Ms.) Last Name First Name MI Buff ID Number: DOB: Address: Street / Apartment No. City State Zip Email Address West Texas A&M University classification SLPA License (if any) Disorders Program and/or a clinic Disorders Program applicant or eafter enrollment in the Communic the student should inform the We the date and nature of the inciden nrolled student fully c cation Program a stud st Texas A&M Unive disclose any conviction, and ent is convicted and/or subject or deferred adjudication. ect to deferred adjudication.
+The facility with whom the student University Communication Disordisclosed to West Texas A&M Useeking a clinical placement and facility, West Texas A&M Universult in not being able to particip Communication Disorders Progra ders Program to suppniversity to obtain a conto supply the facility rity requires a signer inversity.
+A student pate in a clinical pract ly the facility with any inforceriminal history background with such report.
+To provided consent from the student to 's refusal or failure to consent mation the student has history report on a student le such information to a prelease any information nt to such a release may Pursuant to the ASHA Code of Experiment to TDLR if the student disc student clinician: a) unnecessaric conduct, c) failing to adequately of chemical dependency (e.g., drink closes information inc ly exposing a patient care for a patient and/ licative of, or engaged in bel or person to risk of harm, b) havior indicative of the engaging in unprofessiona By signing below, student agrees he/she has read and u understands the above disclo sures.
 Signature Date